 The following table includes options that are specific to the NDB Cluster management client program ndb_mgm.
 Additional descriptions follow the table.
 For options common to most NDB Cluster programs (including ndb_mgm), see Section 18.4.27, “Options Common to NDB Cluster Programs — Options Common to NDB Cluster Programs”.

 Table 18.74 This table describes command-line options for the ndb_mgm program

 This option can be used to send a command to the NDB Cluster management client from the system shell.
 For example, either of the following is equivalent to executing

 SHOWin the management client:

 -eoption works with the mysql command-line client.
 See Section 4.2.4, “Using Options on the Command Line”.Note

 If the management client command to be passed using this option contains any space characters, then the command must be enclosed in quotation marks.
 Either single or double quotation marks may be used.
 If the management client command contains no space characters, the quotation marks are optional.

-Additional information about using ndb_mgm can be found in Section 18.5.2, “Commands in the MySQL Cluster Management Client”.
+Additional information about using ndb_mgm can be found in Section 18.5.2, “Commands in the NDB Cluster Management Client”.